John-zzh/TDDFT-ris/README.md

-# Auto-ris: a plugin for Turbomole to invoke the TDDFT-ris method.
+# Auto-ris: a plugin for the TDDFT-ris method in TURBOMOLE.
-This shell script help to invoke the TDDFT-ris method for Turbomole >= 7.7.
+This shell script automates invoking the TDDFT-ris method for Turbomole >= 7.7.

 It creates a backup for `auxbasis` and `control` file before revises them.
 ## prequest